Commercial Drivers Defense Attorney

 Truck drivers need legal help on a more regular basis than virtually any other occupation.
-A ticket may lead to a fine, suspension, or CSA points, unless the driver retains an experienced Texas CDL lawyer who has extensive experience defending truckers.
+A ticket may lead to a fine, suspension, or CSA points, unless the driver retains a Texas CDL lawyer who has extensive experience defending truckers.
 Simply paying the fine won’t make the matter go away and may ruin a driver’s career.

 Suppose you are a commercial driver and you have just received a moving violation in Texas.
-Whether you work for an employer or yourself, your commercial driver license certifies that you meet the requirements to drive a truck for a living.
+Whether you work for an employer or yourself, your commercial driver license certifies that you meet the requirements to drive a commercial vehicle for a living.
 Your driving record is your resume.
 Your CSA score is your reference.
 Moving violations blacken and tarnish them all.

 Laws against professional drivers are ludicrously harsh and unreasonable.
 Even paying court costs on a dismissal qualifies as a conviction.
 The Texas Transportation Code Section 522.003 defines a conviction with a very low threshold of guilt: